Sridhar-SMN/lalitha_sahasranamam/README.md

 #### The learning we had and our knowledge were bestowed on us by Lord Velayudha Himself.
 Therefore, henceforth cast aside the delusion of this body/mind & world, be firmly united with Reality, and with the tongue ever sing His glories

-### offering all this at the lotus feet of my Guru-Swami Paramarthanandaji, I seek the blessings of the Divine mother & Lord Subrahmanya and venture into this project.
+### offering all this at the lotus feet of my Guru-Swami Paramarthanandaji (Swami P), I seek the blessings of the Divine mother & Lord Subrahmanya and venture into this project.

 --------------------------------------------